Manio1109/ctf-writeups/challenges/thm-el-bandito/README.md

 ## 🧪 Included Scripts

-The `scripts/` folder contains helper scripts used during the exploitation.
-Example: a minimal server returning a `101 Switching Protocols` response, used to fool the backend proxy during SSRF testing.
+ - a minimal server returning a `101 Switching Protocols` response, used to fool the backend proxy during SSRF testing.

 ---